 The measure is offered as the Commission concluded that it would not include B2B cross-border sales in the extension of the One Stop-Shop OSS return.
 It was felt this would be too complex, particularly as businesses appreciate the right to deduct input VAT via a foreign VAT registration.

-Under the EC’s proposal, Article 194 of the EU VAT Directive would be updated with a modification in Article 194 renders mandatory for the Member States to accept the application of the reverse charge mechanism where a supplier, who is not established for VAT purposes in the Member State in which VAT is due, makes supplies of goods to a person who is identified for VAT in that Member State. follows:
+Under ViDA, Article 194 of the EU VAT Directive will be updated with a modification in Article 194 renders mandatory for the Member States to accept the application of the reverse charge mechanism where a supplier, who is not established for VAT purposes in the Member State in which VAT is due, makes supplies of goods to a person who is identified for VAT in that Member State. follows:

 ‘Article 194 Without prejudice to Articles 195 and 196, where the taxable supply of goods or services is carried out by a taxable person who is not established in the Member State in which the VAT is due, Member States shall allow that the taxable person liable for payment of VAT is the person to whom the goods or services are supplied if that person is already identified in that Member State.